Horjul, Horjul

 Horjul (/sl/) is a small town in the Inner Carniola region of Slovenia.
 It is the administrative center of the Municipality of Horjul.
-It developed from a clustered village on the north side of the marshy valley of Horjulka Creek.
-It includes the hamlets of Vovčne and Lipalca.
+Horjul developed from a clustered village on the north side of the marshy valley of Horjulka Creek and includes the hamlets of Vovčne and Lipalca.
 Elevations in the territory of the settlement include Brezovec Hill (471 m), Rog Hill (448 m), and Lupar Hill (Luparjev grič) (ca. 420 m) to the north, and Rožman Peak (Rožmanski vrh) (452 m), Kremenik Hill (406 m), and Čelc Hill (391 m) to the south.

 Name

 The origin of the name Horjul is unclear; various theories have tried to derive it from a Romance or Celtic root.
-In the local dialect the town is known as Hrjuj or Hurjujc in the lowlands, and as Frjuj or Frjujc in the hills above the settlement.
+In the local dialect, the town is known as Hrjuj or Hurjujc in the lowlands, and as Frjuj or Frjujc in the hills above the settlement.

 History

 A prehistoric Celtic cemetery was discovered in the village at the beginning of the 20th century.
 Although the finds have since been lost, this late Iron Age site is the only evidence of a Celtic presence in the Horjul Valley.
 The discovery of some Roman-era water pipes is associated with the Polhov Gradec Villa rustica.
 Known as the Vovčne–Saint Margaret archaeological site, the cemetery is registered as cultural heritage.

 A part-time school was established in Horjul in the sexton's house in 1855.
 A regular school was established in 1861.
-In 1862 the sexton's house was torn down and a school building was built.
-A new school building was built in 1862.
+The following year, the sexton's house was torn down and replaced by a new school building.
 The current school building dates from 1975.